Projective characterization of higher-order quantum transformations: Projective characterization of the type theory of higher-order quantum transformations

-\begin{defi}[Operator system \cite{ChoiEffros1977}] For a given space of operators, an \textbf{operator system} is a self-adjoint subspace that contains the identity. \end{defi} We will refer to both an operator system and its positive trace-normalized subset by using the calligraphic font of the letter associated with the subsystem it is defined upon; it should be clear from the context which one is under consideration.
+\begin{defi}[Operator system \cite{ChoiEffros1977}.]
+For a given space of operators, an \textbf{operator system} is a linear subspace closed under the adjoint that contains the identity. \end{defi} We will refer to both an operator system and its subset of trace-normalized positive elements (for a given normalization) by using the calligraphic font of the letter associated with the subsystem it is defined upon (it should be clear from the context which one is under consideration) and we will use primes to differentiate between operator systems defined on the same space.
 For example, $\mathscr{A}$ and $\mathscr{A}'$ are two different operator systems over $\LinOp{\Hilb{A}}$.

-By definition, an operator system is closed under complex conjugation and Hermitian conjugation, which means that they are also closed under transposition.
-Note that $*$-subalgebras are a special case of operator systems that are closed under multiplication.

-Since operator systems are linear subspaces, they can be characterized by linear superoperator projectors noted $\Proj{}{A} : \LinOp{\Hilb{A}} \rightarrow \mathscr{A}$, see Ref. \cite{Araujo2015,MPM}.
-For the purposes of the characterization, it is assumed that all such projectors are self-adjoint and that the composition of any two projector must yield a valid projector.
-Their characteristics are presented in details in the Appendix \ref{sec:projos}.
+Since operator systems are linear subspaces, they can be characterized by linear superoperator projectors noted $\Proj{}{A} : \LinOp{\Hilb{A}} \rightarrow \LinOp{\Hilb{A}}$, see Ref. \cite{Araujo2015,MPM,Milz_2022}.
+Projectors on operator systems must be unital and Hermitian-preserving.
+Because these subspaces are closed, the projectors can be taken self-adjoint without loss of generality. \begin{defi}[Projector on operator system] A superopertator projector $\Proj{}{A} : \LinOp{\Hilb{A}} \rightarrow \LinOp{\Hilb{A}}$ obeying the following conditions for all $V,N \in \LinOp{\Hilb{A}}$: